 “I would have been graduating myself at an undergraduate level around this time last year and I had a lovely day and a lovely time with some of my best and closest friends and my classmates.
-That was really important, and I particularly feel for the undergraduate students who won’t get that opportunity to graduate with some of their closest friends and mates, I particularly feel for them” said Gallagher.
+That was really important, and I particularly feel for the undergraduate students who won’t get that opportunity to graduate with some of their closest friends and mates, I particularly feel for them.”
+Said Catherine.

 “We just got our degrees sent to us in the post.

-He continued: “I remember looking out the front window and seeing the postman just drive past and thinking, oh I’m not going to get my degree today that’s a shame.
-And then I remember looking out about ten minutes later, and seeing the postman coming back with my degree in his hands.
+“I remember looking out the front window and seeing the postman just drive past and thinking, oh I’m not going to get my degree today that’s a shame.
+And then I remember looking out about ten minutes later and seeing the postman coming back with my degree in his hands.

 “It’s strange not having it the official way, going up and shaking hands and being handed your degree, dressed in your robe and cap.

-“It wasn’t what I was expecting to have when I first walked into DCU three years ago, but it’s the situation I got.
-But I’m just happy to have graduated after three years, but hopefully when we do get some kind of ceremony, it’ll be a reason to celebrate, whenever that is.”
+“It wasn’t what I was expecting to have when I first walked into DCU 3 years ago, but it’s the situation I got.
+But I’m just happy to have graduated after 3 years, but hopefully, when we do get some kind of ceremony, it’ll be a reason to celebrate, whenever that is.”